-- 1. If a new student withdraws prior to the start of the first semester, no tuition charges are due; however, the student's acceptance deposit is not refunded. - 2.
+- 1. If a new student withdraws prior to the start of the first semester, no tuition charges are due; however, the student's enrollment deposit is not refunded. - 2.
 If a continuing student withdraws prior to the start of a semester, no tuition charges are due for that semester. - 3.
-The following tuition refund schedule applies to: - A student enrolled in a 16-week semester in either the discipline-based curriculum (courses) or organ systems-based curriculum (modules). - o and withdraws from the University completely. - o or is dismissed from the University for academic reasons. - o or is granted a Leave of Absence from the University.
+If a student withdraws during the first 60 percent of a semester, tuition charges are directly prorated based on the portion of the semester that has elapsed.
+As semesters are normally 16 weeks in length, tuition is prorated for withdrawals based on their actual start and end dates of the semester/payment period. - 4.
+If a student withdraws after the first 60 percent of a semester, which is usually after completing Week 10, the full tuition charges remain due.